Chiunaeze/Cinema-Project/README.md

-# Cinema-Project
-Analysis of a cinema dataset and visualization of insights
+Analysis of a cinema dataset and visualization of insights.
+The dataset contains information about various movie types and TV shows.
+The data was thoroughly cleaned before generation of information.
+Insights generated from the analysis include the most popular director, most frequent time (day, month and year), best movie choice as well as movie trend over the years.
+Visualization was done using matplotlib and seabon.